 The course fee is:

-*To be eligible for the reduced early bird fee you need to register before 7th of September 2020.
+*To be eligible for the reduced early bird fee you need to register before New date will follow for 2021.
 If this date is exceeded, the regular fee applies.

 **A limited number of fellowships is available for PhD students.
 To apply, please include a copy of your registration as a PhD student from your university.